 27) My intuition grew.

 28) Time to myself became bliss.
 I fell in love with my own company.

-29) Quality couple, family and friendship time became more important that quantity.
+29) Quality couple, family, and friendship time became more important than quantity.

-30) I truly learnt the meaning of the best things in life are free ♥
+30) I truly learned the meaning of the best things in life are free ♥